interlay/interbtc-spec/polkabtc-spec/docs/source/spec/replace.rst

 ReplaceGriefingCollateral
 .........................

-The minimum collateral (DOT) a Vault requesting a replacement needs to provide as griefing protection.
+The minimum collateral (DOT) a vault requesting a replacement needs to provide as griefing protection.

-.. note:: Requiring a Vault to add DOT collateral for executing replace may be a problem for Vaults which trigger this process due to low collateralization rates.
-We can potentially slash some of the Vault's existing collateral instead - this will result in reducing the collateralization rate and move the Vault closer to liquidation.
+.. note:: Requiring a vault to add DOT collateral for executing replace may be a problem for Vaults which trigger this process due to low collateralization rates.
+We can potentially slash some of the Vault's existing collateral instead - this will result in reducing the collateralization rate and move the vault closer to liquidation.

 .. *Substrate*::